Gianna Vallefuoco

 HARNESS YOUR CREATIVE CALLING

-Learn what motivates us to create, and why we each possess a basic need to be creative.
-The chemical reward system that makes creating feel so satisfying is based more on the joy of working toward a goal than on that end product.
+When speaking to audiences about creative mindset, I share what motivates us to create anything in our lives, and why we each possess a basic need to be creative; whether it’s a piece of art, an experience, a new or improved relationship, an unconventional idea, or any endeavor that makes you feel alive.
+The chemical reward system that makes creating feel so satisfying is based more on the joy of working toward a goal than on the end game or win.
 Setting goals and then working toward them gives us a sense of purpose and forward momentum.
 Feeling purposeful and intentional provides a chemical reward system that can sustain us, and allow us to move beyond obstacles like boredom, hopelessness, pointlessness, and fear.
-A simple way to explain this is that we release dopamine as we move toward a goal, oxytocin as we feel connected to community, and serotonin as we find gratitude and satisfaction in our work.
-This session will create an environment to optimize all of these experiences.
-Creating makes us “feel good” and can sustain or revive our motivation in moments when we may feel a reflex to give up and quit.
-This is the basis of motivation!
-Join me to utilize this chemical reward system to harness your creative calling and your own passion project.
+Often we feel flawed or defective when we lack motivation, but this is not a flaw.
+This is a universal experience of being human.

 Gianna Vallefuoco helps people to gain mindfulness to find greater success.